1. Don’t Panic

 4. Look to the Blue Chips

 This pandemic is going to hang around for a while, and it’s effects will still be here for a while too.
-But neither is going to have the staying power of America’s Blue Chip companies.
+But it’s quite possible that neither will have the staying power of many Blue Chip companies.

 So if you’re planning for a retirement that’s five, 10 or 15 years away, right now might be a good time to look to the Blue Chips.